RatInABox-Lab/RatInABox/readme.md

 ![](./readme_figs/walls.png)

 #### Boundary conditions
 Boundary conditions can be "periodic" or "solid".
-Place cells and the Agent will respect boundaries accordingly.
+Place cells and the Agent will respect these boundaries accordingly.
 ```python
 Env = Environment(
     params = {'boundary_conditions':'periodic'} #or 'solid' (default)
 )
 ```
 <img src="./readme_figs/boundary_conditions.png" height="200">

 #### 1- or 2-dimensions
-Almost all features work in both 1 and 2 dimensions.
-The following figure shows 1 min of exploration of an agent in a 1D environment with periodic boundary conditions spanned by 10 place cells.
+Environments can be fundamentally 1 or 2 dimensional.
+Almost all applicable features and plotting functions work in both.
+The following figure shows 1 minute of exploration of an agent in a 1D environment with periodic boundary conditions spanned by 10 place cells.
 ```python
 Env = Environment(
     params = {'dimensionality':'1D'} #or '2D' (default)